sakamies/headcase.js/README.md

       border: 5px dashed orange;
     }

-If a named media query matches, a class of <code>case-Name</code> will be added A class of case-NAME will be added to the &lt;html&gt; element if there is a match, also window.caseList will be added in javascript.
+If a named media query matches, a class of <code>case-Name</code> will be added will be added to the <code>&lt;html&gt;</code> element, also a <code>window.caseList</code> array will be added in javascript.
+Each case in it has the attributes of the corresponding meta element as properties and a matches property that tells if that case is true or false.

 Pros: